 D0260 Lion was loaned to the WR at Wolverhampton (Stafford Road 84A) from May until September.
 It was noted working trials between Wolverhampton & Shrewsbury prior to working the 7.25am Wolverhampton - Paddington and return 12.10pm Birkenhead as far as Wolverhampton, then the 3.35pm to Paddington and return 7.10pm to Shrewsbury as far as Wolverhampton, starting May 14th.
 On May 17th it failed on the last turn at Harbury and did not work the following day’s turns.

 During June Peak transfers remained minimal although interestingly D2 was loaned to Crewe (5A) until the middle of August and D6 went to Saltley (21A), remaining there until late July.
 The arrival of more new Peaks from Derby Works to Gateshead saw a number of other loaned Peaks move on to other ER or LMR sheds, as did the two Peaks (D147 & D153) loaned to the Scottish Region.
-D153 had for almost two months included the 7.40am Edinburgh - Perth in its workings.
+D153 had for almost two months included the 7.40am Edinburgh - Perth in its workings, this working would revert to a single BRCW Type 2, a tough job with nine coaches.
 The start of the summer timetable found more Peaks diagrammed into Scarborough, including the 12.30 SO from Chesterfield, worked by D33 on June 23rd and D34 the following Saturday, the 7.00am York - Scarborough parcels was also diagrammed for a Derby allocated Peak.

 D47 had the misfortune to fail at Ayr on July 6th and enjoyed the sea air for three days until towed away to Glasgow.